Course details

 How you will learn

-Whilst you will spend most of your time learning how to teach in schools through our network of partner alliances, you will also benefit from wider perspectives about teaching, learning and the educational landscape here at the University.
-Working in our excellent facilities with University and other experts in the wider educational field, you will develop a deeper and more critical understanding of what it takes to become a highly effective teacher.
+Whilst you will spend most of your time learning how to teach in schools through our network of Delivery Partners, you will also benefit from wider perspectives about teaching, learning and the educational landscape here at the University.
+Working in our excellent facilities, with University and other experts in the wider educational field, you will develop a deeper and more critical understanding of what it takes to become a highly effective teacher.

 How you're assessed

-All assessments relate to your school placements; you will complete two assessed teaching placements and one short unassessed formative placement, which will provide you with the challenging and exciting experience you need.
-There will be in-depth project-based reports on school based issues.
+You will complete two assessed teaching placements, which will provide you with the challenging and exciting experience you need.
+Throughout these placements you will be given weekly feedback on your progress.
 You will also have the opportunity to reflect and discuss your developing knowledge of teaching your subject.
+The academic side of the programme is assessed through three level 7 assignments which align with your practice in school and allow you to match theory with practice.

 Who will teach you